notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 : int strLen

 *lParam [out]*
-: TCHAR *pluginsConfDir
+: wchar_t *pluginsConfDir

 **Return value**:
-: Return: The 1st call - the number of TCHAR to copy; The 2nd call - False on failure, True on success
+: Return: The 1st call - the number of wchar_t to copy; The 2nd call - False on failure, True on success

 ---